 You can download a capture file by TFTP to a configured TFTP server, or by HTTP(S) to a computer.
-A capture is automatically stopped when the capture file download command is triggered.

-Because the capture file is located in the RAM file system, it disappears if the WAP device is reset.
+The capture file is located in the RAM file system, it disappears if the WAP device is reset.

 To download a packet capture file using TFTP: